-Threat and vulnerability management programs involve shoring up your security with assessments and arming yourself with knowledge.
-Moreover, building a program is more of a continuous, ongoing effort than an instant cybersecurity solution: keeping your organization safe is a layered, multi-stage process.
+Threat and vulnerability management program development involves shoring up your security with assessments and arming yourself with knowledge.
+Moreover, building a program is more of a continuous, ongoing effort than a quick-fix cybersecurity solution.
+Truly keeping your organization safe is a layered, multi-stage process.

 To build an effective threat and vulnerability management program, we recommend a comprehensive process that tackles every aspect of cybersecurity: